d1maxa/triplane_joyfix/README.md

 -Fixed joy power button.
 If reversed power switch option is on you don't need to press power button all time<br/>
 -Added WIN option for build to fix win build<br/>

+use "-nofullscreen" as command line option to start game in window mode

 Copyrights
 ==========